malramsay64/phd-thesis/08_Appendix/extra_dynamics.md

 The rotational relaxations are given by the relaxation of a dipole (@eq:rot_relax) and shown in @fig:rotational_relaxation.
-Like the structural relaxation and mean squared displacement, the rotational relaxation is characterised by a two step process.
+Like the structural relaxation and mean squared displacement, the rotational relaxation is characterised by a two-step process.
 The rotational relaxation time is the time taken for the relaxation function to decay to $1/e$.
 When the rotational relaxation function